 - Career Corner: Partake in a professional development workshop series and learn about career advancement, teaching techniques, lesson planning, publishing research and careers beyond academia.

-- The University of British Columbia programming
+The University of British Columbia programming

-- Reconciliation programming: Browse events with a focus on reconciliation between Aboriginal and non-Aboriginal peoples by choosing 'Reconciliation event' in the calendar of events.
+Browse all reconciliation programming at Congress by choosing 'Reconciliation event' in the calendar of events.

-See the FAQs for more information.
+See the FAQ page for more information.